kojix2/ruby-alglib/README.md

 ## Development

-Not-To-Do list
+Not-To-Do List

 - Creating namespaces under Alglib. (e.g. Alglib::Statistics)
 - Trying to implement all functions even if you do not plan to use them.
 - Adding features that will require frequent maintenance.
-- Impose the above policy on forked repositories
+- Impose the above policy on forked repositories.

 ## License

-The code for ruby-arglib itself is distributed under the MIT license.
+- ruby-arglib itself is distributed under the **MIT** license.
-Please note that ALGLIB is under the **GPL** license.
+- However, [ALGLIB Free Edition](https://www.alglib.net/download.php) is under the **GPL** or Personal/Academic license.

-- [ALGLIB Free Edition](https://www.alglib.net/) GPL or Personal/Academic license
+- Please read [FAQ](https://www.alglib.net/faq.php) carefully before you use ALGLIB to understand what is allowed in the free version.

-ALGLIB is also available in a commercial version, but this project has not tested working with the commercial version.
+- Theoretically, ruby-alglib should work with the commercial version.
+That is why it is MIT.
+But we have not verified this.